GlaiChen/p4lang_memcached_load_balancer/README.md

 We assume that all the requests have keys of length of exactly 5 bytes and we should not expect or handle other types of requests. <br/>
 <br/>
 ## Running the project
-1. In your shell, go to the directory `/home/p4/tutorials/exercises/memcached`, and then run:<br/>
+1. In your shell, go to the directory `/home/p4/tutorials/exercises/memcached`, and then run: <br/>
    ```bash
    make
    ```
-   That `make` script should start the mininet environment and open the mininet shell.<br/>
+   That `make` script should start the mininet environment and open the mininet shell. <br/>
-2. Run h1-h3 nodes with `xterm` command:<br/>
+2. Run h1-h3 nodes with `xterm` command: <br/>
    ```bash
    xterm h1 h2 h3
    ```
    Now, you will notice 3 new terminal windows, named h1 to h3. <br/>
-3. In the terminal window of h2, type:
+3. In the terminal window of h2, type: <br/>
    ```bash
    ./start_h2_server.sh
    ```